 ‘We had to start again at zero’: Fukushima rebuilds 10 years after disaster

-Much of the region is still off-limits a decade after a powerful earthquake triggered calamity
+Parts of the region still off-limits a decade after a powerful earthquake triggered calamity

 The main street of Namie in Fukushima prefecture.
 Just 1,200 of its 21,000 residents have so far returned.
 Photograph: Philip Fong/AFP via Getty Images